Certifying position-momentum entanglement at telecommunication wavelengths: Results

 where $\mathcal{N}$ is a normalization constant, $\mu$ is the expectation value and $\sigma_{x_{1}}$ is the standard deviation, i. e. the uncertainty along the $x_1$ direction.
+For an extensive discussion of this approach the reader is referred to \cite{Schneeloch_2016_2}.
 Exemplarily, we show for four cases the data and the corresponding Gaussian fits in Figure \ref{fig:cc_near_far_field_gauss_x}.
 From the obtained standard deviations one can then calculate the conditional near-field variances by taking into account the magnification of our imaging system

 The same procedure is repeated for $y_1$, $x_2$ and $y_2$.

 For the far-field measurement the procedure is analogous.
 To translate the obtained standard deviations to the actual conditional momentum variances following relation is used \cite{saleh1991}: